geeogi/lootsound/README.md

 ## Overview

-Loot sound is a collection of sounds for loot that are free to use and Creative Commons Licensed.
-Loot sound gives easy access to audio for anyone building on loot and provide a template for audio artists to add new sounds and alternative sounds for loot.
+Loot sound is a collection of sounds that are free to use and Creative Commons Licensed.
+Loot sound gives access to audio for anyone building on loot and provides a template for audio artists to add new sounds and alternative sounds for loot.

 ## Usage